End of the Spider-Verse: Lead-up

 Meanwhile, Spider-Man India fights various villains in various universes before returning to his own.
 On Earth-194, Felicia Hardy is attending the Delvarian Embassy and steals a spider-like idol that gives her spider powers.
 As Night-Spider, she comes into conflict with Jean DeWolff, but Anya Corazon rescues her before she can be arrested.
 On Earth-346, a young girl named Haruka Hida becomes Sakura Spider after a Hydra agent kills her father and is adopted by her Aunt Mei and Uncle Tsutomu.
 Sometime later, she is approached by Madame Web who asks her to come with her as the fate of every spider is at stake.
-(Note: A disclaimer after Sakura Spider's story states to check out Sakura Spider's early adventures in Deadpool: Samurai.)
+(Note: A disclaimer after Sakura Spider's story advertises Sakura Spider's early adventures in Deadpool: Samurai.)

 On Earth-616, Spider-Ham narrates that his dimensional travel watch has been malfunctioning as he moves across the rooftops.
 He ends up helping Pete Spiderman of Earth-91279 deal with muggers before being attacked by a wasp.
 On Earth-423, Princess Petra is moving through the marketplace when Bishop Octopus attacks looking for a crystal orb.
 Returning to her palace, Petra is confronted by her mother Mysteria, who locks her in her room to protect her.
 Petra is later visited by Norma the Fairy Gob-Mother, who gives her spider-powers to help reclaim the orb.
 Mysteria then takes the orb and becomes the Mysterious Empress before Petra stops her.
 Petra is later approached by Madame Web, Araña, and Spider-UK of Earth-834, who state that the Spider-Verse needs her magic.
 On Earth-53591, where everyone is a sentient vehicle, Peter Parkedcar confronts the illusionist REO Speedbuggy, also known as the Great Driver.
 After climbing up a building, he encounters Spider-UK of Earth-834 who tells him that the Spider-Verse needs him.
 On Earth-20023, Charlotte "Charlene" Webber operates as Sun-Spider in spite of her Ehlers–Danlos syndrome limiting her movement.
 After battling Doctor Octopus, she learns that he had only wanted to help her using his tentacles, which could help restore her mobility.
 Madame Web and Spider-UK later visit and recruit her into their spider-army.